zepouet/montpellier.univ/multipass-k3s.md

 # Multipass

+K3s is an ultra-light version of Kubernetes developed by Rancher.
+It only requires 40MB of disk space and 512MB of RAM to start up because it is primarily intended for light equipment such as IoT, edge transport servers, RaspberryPi among others.
-k3s is a very efficient and lightweight fully compliant Kubernetes distribution. k3d is a utility designed to easily run k3s in Docker, it provides a simple CLI to create, run, delete a fully compliance Kubernetes cluster with 1 to n nodes.
+It is a very efficient and lightweight fully compliant Kubernetes distribution. k3d is a utility designed to easily run k3s in Docker, it provides a simple CLI to create, run, delete a fully compliance Kubernetes cluster with 1 to n nodes.

+What does this distribution contain?
+All Kubernetes components (kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, kube-proxy Docker is replaced by containerd.
+On the other hand, the plugins of the cloud providers and of storage have been removed.
+Sqlite3 replaces etcd.

 K3s includes:
 * Flannel: a very simple L2 overlay network that satisfies the Kubernetes requirements.
 This is a CNI plugin (Container Network Interface), such as Calico, Romana, Weave-net Flannel doesn’t support Kubernetes Network Policy, but it can be replaced by Calico (see next sections).
 * CoreDNS: a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS
 * Traefik is a modern HTTP reverse proxy and load balancer.